EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/ass-cancer-rehab-part-1/index.md

 The rust was actually so bad I had a hard time figuring out where to start the repairs.
 After about an hour or two of internal debates I decided to start with replacing the rear crossmember below the hatch.

-# Fabricating An Assmember
+# Fabricating A Rear Crossmember

-The rear crossmember (or assmember as I like to call it) was still structurally intact but the rust was beginning to get severe.
+The rear crossmember was still structurally intact but the rust was beginning to get severe.
 I had thoughts about sand blasting it and painting it, but with the metal only being 16ga (1/16") I didn't think there was enough good metal left to go that route.

 My second idea was to buy an OEM replacement but it turns out Chrysler discontinued it...